sision0816/fatigueTestDataAnalysis/README.md

 # Processing data for tests with interrupted recording
 ## 1. Correct the raw data
+correct the raw data of each parts as normal way
 ## 2. Binding parts
+Binding each corrected parts together via "partsBinding.py"
 ## 3. Filter Max Min
+Note: the initial strain should be the first data of strain without correction
 ## 4. Mechanical parameter analysis
+as normal
 ## 5. Strain enenergy calculation
+as normal

 # Processing data for tests with holding cycles
 ## 1. Correct the raw data